Jamazi4/bimcat/notes.md

   someone from its guests, I need to iterate over the guests authored composite libraries and potentially remove the library that you have just been thrown out from.

+### --11.05.2025--

+Implemented merging functionality and display of composite library yesterday. working on title bar. now thinking about sharing functionality which is diffucult because I'll need to check access to components now also based on a requesting user being a guest of a composite library containing a library containing the component.